owncast/owncast.github.io/content/troubleshoot/change-streamkey.md

 ---
 title: "Change your streaming key & admin password"
 description: "Change the key you use for streaming and logging into your admin."
-tags: ["admin","key", "password"]
+tags: ["admin", "key", "password"]
-draft: false
-toc: false
+type: toc
 ---

 ## The admin

-If you have access to the web admin you can change the stream key/admin password under the Server settings.
+You can set the admin password and add stream keys in the Server settings.

+## Stream keys

-## Command line flag
+### Command line flag

-If you lost all access to your Owncast server you can reset the key via the command line.
+You can set a single valid stream key at run time with the `--streamkey` command line flag.
+Run Owncast with `--help` to see all the available options.

 1. Stop the service from running.
-1. Run `owncast --streamKey newkey`
+1. Run `owncast --streamkey newkey`

-This will change it to "newkey" and restart Owncast.
+This will start Owncast using your new stream key.

+## Admin password

+You can set the admin password at run time with the `--adminpassword` command line flag.
+Run Owncast with `--help` to see all the available options.